NM-Games/super-splash-bros-2/README.md

 - Added several power-ups in addition to shields (now known as *force fields*) and squashes.
 Power-ups can now be achieved from item boxes which look like fish.
 - Player appearance is now customizable!
 Players can determine their own name, color and power-up.
 - Added the option to remove dummies in Freeplay mode.
-- Added a synthwave theme!
+- Added synthwave, foggy and lava themes!
 - Added music and sound effects!
 If you want, you can turn these off in the Settings menu and in the in-game menu.
 - Keybinds can be remapped!
 Only for keyboards, not for gamepads, maybe later :)
 - If you press the right buttons in the right order, something festive might happen on menu screens...